Retatrutide

 Key Takeaways

-• Phase 2 data is promising but Phase 3 trials with larger populations are needed to confirm results.
+• Phase 2 data is preliminary and Phase 3 trials with larger populations are still required.

 • Retatrutide is investigational and not yet available for clinical use.